noleti/50.020/README.md

 50.020
 ======

-repo for the SUTD 50.020 security class
+Repo for the SUTD 50.020 security class.
+Current content:

+1. The script to fix msfconsole for lab 4

+Cheers,
+Nils